 Skip to main content

-Our Australian company, Carbozorb Pty Ltd, currently holds six Mineral Exploration Licences in inland New South Wales, encompassing a total area of 3105 km2.
-These licenses cover both the Great Serpentine Belt and the Coolac Serpentinite Belt, which consist of magnesium-rich ultramafic rocks capable of reacting with CO2.
-Within these areas, we have identified both surface-level and buried serpentinite, making them suitable for either in situ or ex situ mineralisation, depending on the depth of the ultramafic rock.
+Carbozorb Pty Ltd currently holds four Mineral Exploration Licences in inland New South Wales, encompassing a total area of 2,161 km2.
+These licenses cover areas over the Great Serpentine Belt which consists of magnesium-rich ultramafic rocks capable of reacting with CO2.
+Within the permit areas, we have identified both surface-level and buried serpentinite, making the areas suitable for either in situ or ex situ mineralisation, depending on the depth of the ultramafic rock.

-As part of our operations, we are actively assessing potential sources of CO2 emissions proximal to the resource areas.
-Our aim is to capture and mineralise the CO2 on-site.
-Alternatively, we are also considering the option of direct air capture (DAC), as a source of CO2 for carbon mineralisation.
-However, it’s worth noting that the DAC process requires an energy input, and in this regard, we are currently evaluating the feasibility of utilizing solar power as a renewable energy source to power DAC in New South Wales.
+As part of our operations, we are actively assessing potential sources of CO2 emissions close to the resource areas.
+Our aim is to either capture and mineralise the CO2 on-site or use direct air capture (DAC), as a source of CO2 for carbon mineralisation.
+The DAC process requires energy input, and we are evaluating the feasibility of utilizing solar power as a renewable energy source to power DAC.

 We view the utilization of renewable energy for CO2 capture and mineralisation as a significant opportunity to generate carbon credits for Australian industries that emit CO2 and develop negative emission capacity.